Self-domestication: Language-based conspiracy

 The language-based conspiracy provides a convincing argument—and is currently the best-supported theory—explaining why reactive aggression was selected against in modern humans, thereby resulting in self-domestication.
 H. sapiens are theorized to have developed an elegant propensity for language that surpassed its predecessors, including H. neanderthalensis.
 Enhanced linguistic ability would have allowed for greater suppression and control over a power-hungry member of early hunter-gatherer societies.
 Those who attempted to achieve dominance over others would be subject to capital punishment, which was facilitated by shared intentionality from others that was easily communicated through language.
 Language allowed subordinates to collaborate, coordinating plans to dampen the attempt at dominance by the instigator.
 Over time, this resulted in the selection against reactive aggression.

 Criticism

 A criticism of the theory as applied to humans, is that a number of differences between humans and other great apes are not the result of halted brain development preserving juvenile characteristics into adulthood, but instead arise from accelerated and prolonged brain development - which could indicate other processes are needed to explain important evolutionary changes in humans.

 Wrangham argues self-domestication in the context of humans is applicable to the more recent evolution of modern humans from archaic humans over the last 2 million years, and hence the differences between humans and other extant ape species do not disprove human self-domestication.

+As a result, some scholars view self-domestication as a useful heuristic concept rather than a fully established evolutionary mechanism.